Last Updated on September 26, 2022 by MarcyPro

 Clapping pull up

-This is another extreme pull up variation that you will need to work your strength up for.
-Only the most experienced strength trainers are able to perform the clapping pull up properly for multiple reps, but once you have mastered the movement you will feel like the pull up king.
+This is another extreme variation that you will need to work your strength up for.
+Only the most experienced strength trainers are able to perform the this muscle straining exercise properly for multiple reps, but once you have mastered the movement you will feel like the pull up king.
 To do this, perform a normal pull up and once you reach the top let go of the bar, quickly clap your hands together and then catch the bar on your way back down.

 Kipping pull up

-The kipping pull up is a common strength and conditioning workout that incorporates the entire body in one fluid movement.
+The is a popular variation, especially for Crossfit gym-goers.
+It incorporates the entire body in one fluid movement.
 To perform a kipping pull up you must gain momentum by swinging your lower body to gain enough momentum to pull your chin up above the bar.
+Make sure you’re using the full range of motion through your exercise (as you should with any, actually.)

-There are plenty of economical and portable pull up bars available on the home gym market today; however, if you are serious about getting fit and trying out some of these pull up variations we highly recommend using some of our sturdy home gym equipment products for a safer and more efficient pull up experience.
-The SteelBody Monster Cage, SteelBody Full Rack/Utility Trainer and SteelBody Power Tower all offer safe and sturdy pull up stations that will allow you to maximize your pull up performance and strengthen your entire body.
+There are plenty of economical and portable chin up bars available on the home gym market today.
+However, if you are serious about getting fit and trying out some of these pull up variations we highly recommend using some of our sturdy home gym equipment products for a safer and more efficient pull up experience.
+The SteelBody Monster Cage, SteelBody Full Rack/Utility Trainer and SteelBody Power Tower all offer safe and sturdy pull up stations to maximize your performance and strengthen your entire body.